 /*

-Plugin Name: LiveAgent example
+Plugin Name: Custom LiveAgent example

 Plugin URI: https://www.qualityunit.com/liveagent